forgetallthing/noxus/README.md

-# noxus
-noxus is a self used cli
+Noxus is a self used cli
 noxus --version
 noxus create <project>
 noxus addcpn <name>